ptlillis/gwu-homework-week-9/readme homework/sampleReadme.md

   ## Installation

-  After installing dependencies, open your index.js file in a new external terminal window using node methods.
+  After installing dependencies found in 'utils' folder, open the index.js file in a new external terminal window, and run node

   ## Usage Instructions

-  Follow the prompts
+  Follow prompts

   ## Contributions

-  Submitting initial code
+  Refactoring code

   ## Testing

-  Test weekly please
+  Testing version 1.1.0

   ## License

-  The  application is covered under the [${license}] license.
-More info: (${link})
+  The application is covered under the [${data.licensing}] license.
+More info: (${licensing})

   ## Contact